Learning the Covariance of Treatment Effects Across Many Weak Experiments: Introduction

-The paper is organized as follows: \begin{itemize} \item In Section \ref{sec:data_and_statistical_setup}, we present the data collection process and the statistical parameters. \item In Section \ref{sec:causal_models}, we discuss the relationship of the statistical parameters to causal parameters and the construction of proxy metrics. \item In Section \ref{sec:estimators}, we present weak-IV-inspired estimators of the covariance matrix of true treatment effects, and of the OLS and TLS estimands in the true-ATEs scatterplot. \item In Section \ref{sec:simulations}, we conduct a simulation study to illustrate the performance of our proposed estimators and to provide visual intuition on the mechanics of some of our estimators. \item Lastly, in Section \ref{sec:linear_models}, we describe the real-world application of our methods to derive a linear surrogate index for experimentation at Netflix \end{itemize}
+The paper is organized as follows: \begin{itemize} \item In Section \ref{sec:data_and_statistical_setup}, we present the data collection process and the statistical parameters. \item In Section \ref{sec:causal_models}, we discuss the relationship of the statistical parameters to causal parameters and the construction of proxy metrics. \item In Section \ref{sec:estimators}, we present weak-IV-inspired estimators of the covariance matrix of true treatment effects and the OLS and TLS estimands in the scatterplot of true ATEs. \item In Section \ref{sec:simulations}, we conduct a simulation study to illustrate the performance of our proposed estimators and provide visual intuition on the mechanics of some of our estimators. \item Lastly, in Section \ref{sec:linear_models}, we describe the real-world application of our methods to derive a linear surrogate index for experimentation at Netlix. \end{itemize}